What if we told you that Rhodes is just the beginning of your holidays in Greece?

 No sweat, we got you covered!
-Eristos beach and Agios Antonios beach are some of the best beaches of the island.
+Eristos beach and Agios Antonios beach are some of the best beaches on the island.

-Eristos beach is the most popular beach of Tilos.
+Eristos beach is the most popular beach in Tilos.
 The crystal clear waters, the golden sand and the natural shade of the trees create the perfect conditions to kick back and relax.